 A calorie is a single measurement of energy, and each calorie is the same in terms of energy.
 If they come from a different source, are they different in the way they affect the human body based on the laws of physics and thermodynamics?
-Are all calories are created equal on paper, but the way the body breaks down alcohol, carbohydrates, protein, and fat is each different.
+Are all calories are created equal on paper, but the way the body breaks down alcohol, carbohydrates, protein, and fat is different.
 These are the four primary sources of calories in our diet, and the effect of each has a different effect on our bodies.
 The overall discussion is too big for a single blog article.

 The Macronutrients and Calories:

-- Fats: Fatty acids are dense in collies and flavorful source of energy.
+- Fats: Fatty acids are dense in collies and flavorful sources of energy.
 Fats tend to slow digestion and are required to deliver essential fat-soluble vitamins.
-Human bodies need fats to transmit nerve signals and are a part of every cellular membrane of both animal and plants.
+Human bodies need fats to transmit nerve signals and are a part of every cell membrane of both animals and plants.
 Humans can not survive without fatty acids and in fact, we cannot make the essentials ones, We must get essential fatty acids from out diets, All dietary fats provide about nine calories per gram.
 Some fats are better for us than others, For example, polyunsaturated omega-3 and monounsaturated fats are protective, anti-inflammatory properties, whereas artificial trans fats cause an increased inflammation and heart disease.
 These fats found in foods like wild salmon, nuts, olives, and flaxseed.

 - Protein.
 Protein helps us feel fuller for longer by slowing digestion.
 Sure, protein has a primary role in the body to maintain and build new cells.
 Protein needs are greatest during childhood, adolescence and pregnancy as the bodies are growing.
 Protein is also beneficial for weight loss, as it contributes to satiety and reduces the amount of lean muscle your body burns for energy.
 Proteins, burned as energy, provide about four calories per gram.
 Protein can be burned for energy, but this process is less efficient and often results in loss of energy in the process.

 - Carbohydrates.
 Carbohydrates are the most complex because our bodies use the types of carbohydrates or sugars in very different ways.
 Carbohydrates are primarily used as a source of energy.
 The brain, heart, liver, and muscles all require carbohydrates as their primary source of energy.
 All carbohydrates provide four calories per gram.
 The one exception to this rule is fiber which we cannot use for energy.
 Fiber is considered a high-quality carbohydrate since it slows digestion and can moderate the absorption of other nutrients.
-Fiber can slow absorption of more refined sugars, protein, and fats.
+Fiber can slow the absorption of more refined sugars, protein, and fats.

 - Alcohol.
 Many do not list this as a macronutrient, but it is one of the sources of energy.
 Alcohol with sugars is two of the macronutrients that are the easiest to avoid in weight loss.
 They provide little nutritional value.